trixi-framework/TrixiParticles.jl/docs/src/systems/implicit_incompressible_sph.md

 \rho_0 - \rho_i^{adv} = \sum_j m_j \left( d_{ii}p_i + \sum_j d_{ij}p_j - d_{jj}p_j - \sum_k d_{jk}p_k \right) \nabla W_{ij}
 ```

-where stands for the neighbor particles of the neigbor particle$ from$.
+where stands for the neighbor particles of the neigbor particle from.
 So the sum over the neighbors $p_j$ also includes the pressure values $p_i$ since $i$ is a neighbor of $j$
 To seperate this sum it can be written as